grafana/alloy/docs/sources/tasks/collect-logs-in-kubernetes.md

 The following components are needed:

-1. [discovery.kubernetes][]: Discover pods information and list them for future components to use
+1. [discovery.kubernetes][]: Discover pods information and list them for future components to use.
-1. [discovery.relabel][]: Enforce relabelling strategies on the list of pods
+1. [discovery.relabel][]: Enforce relabelling strategies on the list of pods.
-1. [loki.source.kubernetes][]: Tails logs from a list of Kubernetes pods targets
+1. [loki.source.kubernetes][]: Tails logs from a list of Kubernetes pods targets.
-1. [loki.process][]: Modify the logs before sending them to the next component
+1. [loki.process][]: Modify the logs before sending them to the next component.
 1. [loki.write][]: Send logs to the Loki endpoint.
-You should have configured it in the [Configure logs delivery](#configure-logs-delivery) section
+You should have configured it in the [Configure logs delivery](#configure-logs-delivery) section.

 Here is an example using those stages: